Pratapgad

-Pratapgad is a mountain fort located in Satara district, in the Western Indian state of Maharashtra.The fort is situated 24 kilometres from the Mahabaleshwar hill station.
-The fort is now a popular tourist destination.
+Pratapgad is a mountain fort located in Satara district, in the Western Indian state of Maharashtra.
+The fort is situated 24 kilometres from the Mahabaleshwar hill station.
+The fort is now a tourist destination.

-The fort's historical significance is due to the Battle of Pratapgad, which took place here on 10 November 1659, between Shivaji and Bijapur Sultanate general Afzal Khan.
-Chatrapati Shivaji's killing of Afzal Khan was followed by decisive Maratha victory over the Bijapur army.
+The fort's historical significance is due to the Battle of Pratapgad, which took place here on 10 November 1659, between Chatrapati Shivaji Maharaj and Bijapur Sultanate general Afzal Khan.

-History
+The fort was constructed on a hilltop, about 1,080 meters above sea level, with views of the surrounding landscapes.
+There are two main entrances to the fort, and the fort's gates are protected by high walls.It is divided into two parts – the lower fort and the upper fort.
+At present, the lower fort houses the main entrance, while the upper fort contains temples, a modern statue of Shivaji Maharaj, and several buildings.

+The fort has several watch towers and bastion for providing strategic military advantages during its time of use.